-Hair Aid does two trips a year to the Philippines, Thailand, Indonesia and Cambodia .
-Hair Aid has plans to expand to Vietnam.
+Hair Aid does two projects a year to the Philippines, Thailand, Indonesia and Cambodia.
+Hair Aid has plans to expand to Vietnam next.

 Each project ends with graduation ceremonies, which are often emotional occasions.
 One of the first women who graduated stood up and said, “Thank you for training us.
 Now my children will not die.”

 Alongside these international projects, Hair Aid has started another offshoot; Hair Aid Community Cuts (HACCs).
 Working in 85 communities around Australia, volunteer hairdressers travel to various locations every six weeks to provide free haircuts to people who cannot afford them.
 The demand is so great – and Hair Aid is working to reach more people around the country.